 Semester calendar system: A calendar system that consists of two semesters during the academic year with about 16 weeks for each semester of instruction.
-There may be an additional summer session.

 Student-designed major: A program of study based on individual interests, designed with the assistance of an adviser.